 Close-up clone war of sea anemones

 I chose this Sea Anemone as the model for what generic life in the universe looks like.
+(See: Sea Anemone Is Both Animal and Plant).
 It it mono-clonal as well as sexually reproductive, it lives in any water environment, and it is interactive with its environment in both wet and dry conditions, can go dormant and revive, and is a predator survivor.
 At the universal level, this sea anemone represents the top of the food chain, before more complex evolutions occur, so it is king and queen of the oceanic pools of worlds where life exists, feeding on all its pre-evolutionary predecessor life forms, from bacteria to protozoa, and adapting to feed on post-evolutionary life forms, such as fish and mollusks or crustaceans.
 In fact, this creature may not be the top of the bell curve for such a generic life species, but the idea of such a life form endemic to all the worlds capable of life, more advanced than microbial and pre-life proto-microbial life forms, the sea anemone fits the image of Life in all its colors and beauty.
 And in either direction, back towards the more primitive, or forward towards evolution of mind consciousness, this 'sea anemone' prototype will be there as a pivotal species of life.

 This is a follow up to my earlier "How could Life happen?", where I discussed the simplest life forms 'emerging' from the constitution of pre-biotic 'cellular automata' conditions into microbial biotic-life endowed with its internal program of reproductive survival, in both mind and DNA.
 The sea anemone (dating back in fossil records to the Cambrian period) has a primitive proto-nervous system, and contractile cellular muscle system, much simpler than other animals, with a hydrostatic skeleton and one orifice acting as both mouth and anus.
 It is able to process energy both from photosynthesis through an internal symbiotic-green-algae process, as well as feed off living prey through its mouth.
 Reproducing both sexually and asexually, as clones, gives them an advantage for survival.
 Some have the ability to detach themselves and swim, locomotion further enhancing their survival.
 In total, the sea anemone is the perfect life foundation within any aquatic brine solution where energy levels and chemistry enable life to form, on any world.
 The resulting polyps are then 'species foundational' for other life forms to follow, should conditions for evolution allow it.